Knogobert/tpcs.js/README.md

     a UMD build, suitable for use in any environment (including the browser, as a `<script>` tag), that includes the external dependency.
 This corresponds to the `"browser"` field in package.json

 `npm run dev` builds the library, then keeps rebuilding it whenever the source files change using [rollup-watch](https://github.com/rollup/rollup-watch).

+`node -r esm "./src/tpcs.js"` to run the file directly in node with esm module support.